 BBC integrates fully with good practice programme and project management.
 In BBC, project or programme delivery commences with a robust business case that plans early for successful delivery of objectives.

-Paul Sutton is the facilitator for this course.
+Paul Sutton is the presenter for this course.
 Find out more here